How Thunderbolt 3 works on the new MacBook Pro

 Apple has always been a company that's pushed forward.
 The USB-C connector is the future and Apple's of the opinion that you either keep up or get left behind.
 Fair enough, Apple's moved on, but the rest of technology is only slowly making that switch.
 So how do you connect your devices to your new MacBook Pro?

 You'll need dongles.
-For your iPhone, you'll need a USB-C to Lightning cable (opens in new tab).
-For HDMI (opens in new tab) or VGA (opens in new tab), you'll need mutiport adapters.
+For your iPhone, you'll need a USB-C to Lightning cable.
+For HDMI or VGA, you'll need mutiport adapters.

 That's just the way it's gonna be until the rest of technology moves toward USB-C. It's bound to happen at some point — many Android phones already use USB-C.